 Lyra Waldorf Selection Colored Pencils Review

 The Waldorf selection pencils are unique in that they primarily are intended for children and beginners but are of higher quality than many of the other beginner lines.
 They come with a unique triangular shape and an extremely thick 6.25 mm core.
-The lead is relatively soft and pigmented so it is easy to lay down a lot of color.
-The higher quality comes at a higher price but for this you get a pencil that is long-lasting, durable, and produces pretty good quality.
+The lead is relatively soft and pigmented so it is easy to lay down a lot of colors.
+The higher quality comes at a higher price but for this, you get a pencil that is long-lasting, durable and produces pretty good quality.
 Color selection is lacking with only 6 and 12 pack sets.

 Visual Appeal – 3/5

 For the options available, there is pretty good color.
 The intensity is there and the fact that the core is so large it is easy to put out a lot of it for a given stroke.
 The core is relatively soft and can almost have a pencil-like feel but with much more control.
 Blending ability is OK but for the target audience of these pencils having precise blending might not be an overly big concern.
 Unfortunately, color selection is significantly limited, with the maximum options being 12.
 This means that there will be pretty big color gaps.
 If there is a particular color that you are after you might be better off looking at a larger set.
 In cases where blending is superb, you can sometimes get away with rather small sets but that isn’t the case here.